A beautiful colorful sunrise over Great Smoky Mountains National Park

 A view of the lovely Baskin Falls in The Great Smoky Mountains after a short hike

-The hike is 3.2 miles roundtrip (prepare for an uphill journey) and takes you to my favorite waterfall in the park!
+Apparently, this is one of the less popular hikes on Roaring Fork but I couldn’t tell you why.
+It has everything I want in a hike!
+The hike is only 3.2 miles roundtrip (though be prepared for an uphill journey) and takes you to my favorite waterfall in the park!

 Not only did we get this waterfall all to ourselves for over an hour, but we also saw a black bear on the trail!
+It is easily one of my favorite Great Smoky memories…. and hopefully it can be one of yours, too.

 Work for your sunset at Chimney Tops.